yaloms/h-core-snapshot/README.md

 - stable
 - predictable

-# Key idea

-Not input → output.

-execution mode → behavior over time

-# Where it matters
+## Why it matters

-long conversations
+– long conversations

-multi-step tasks
+– multi-step tasks

-engineering workflows
+– structured workflows

 Minimal impact on single queries.

-# Mechanism
+## Mechanism

-Locks execution mode via fixed behavioral constraints.
+Locks execution mode using fixed constraints.
-Maintains stability across the conversation.

-mode locking

-reduced drift

-consistent execution

 No model changes.
-No memory extension.
+No memory tricks.

-# Product

-Private ChatGPT snapshot (link access)

-Price

-$49

-Core statement
+## Core idea

+Controls behavior over time.
+Not just output quality.

+## When to use

+If you need the model to **do, not explain** — this is for you.

 Locks predictable execution behavior in LLM conversations.